Thursday, November 22, 2007

 It helps, of course, when you have the facts on your side.
 He's quite right that the Government already have powers to declare a state of emergency if they want to question people for longer than 28 days - and if they want to do that, it better bloody well be an emergency!
 And as to the Government's motives?
 Simple Sailor West's remarkable turnaround from

-after doing no more than a brief chinwag with Gordon offers a clue.
+"I am quite clear that the greater complexities of terrorist plots will mean that we will need the power to detain certain individuals for more than 28 days."after doing no more than a brief chinwag with Gordon offers a clue.
 Davis again is on the money - West is an undoubted expert in this field, so what evidence could Brown possibly have provided that he didn't know already?
 Instead this illustrates precisely what we all suspected - that the motives for this proposed extension are entirely political.

 As I say, I don't often praise Davis but whatever you think of his politics, his calibre as a debater is undoubted - and on this and the ID cards issue I often find myself glad that he's on our side.